eduNEXT/xblock-imagesgallery/README.rst

 course unit, and the students can view the images in a carousel.
 The images are stored in the course's assets.

+This XBlock has been created as an open source contribution to the Open edX platform and has been funded by Unidigital project from the Spanish Government
+- 2023.

 .. _`react-image-gallery`: https://github.com/xiaolin/react-image-gallery

 Enabling the XBlock in a course